 Hancock Farmland Services (HFS) is the property management subsidiary of HNRG, a global agriculture investment manager.
 HFS is responsible for the day-to-day farmland management services for HNRG's direct operated properties in California, Washington, and Wisconsin.
-HNRG's California properties are split into three "sub-regions"; North, Central, and South, spanning from north of Sacramento, CA to south of Bakersfield, CA. Due to the abundance of property in California, one of the three sub-regions will always be included in HNRG's annual sample.
+HNRG's California properties are split into three "sub-regions"; North, Central, and South, spanning from north of Sacramento to south of Bakersfield.
+Due to the abundance of property in California, one of the three sub-regions will always be included in HNRG's annual sample.
 Washington and Wisconsin selections alternate depending on any unique criteria in the given year.

-HNRG's DO properties span a wide variety of terrain, from the rain shadow east of the Cascades in Washington, throughout the central valley of California, to the wetlands and bogs of central Wisconsin.
-The audit was conducted in Northern California (Placer Dalby, 65, and Camp Far West; Sacramento Alabama, Borden, 160 and Rio Vista) and Wisconsin (Jackson Crawford Creek, Meadow Valley, and Perry Creek; Juneau Mather and Yellow River) regions.
-Washington properties were visited in 2019 during examinations under precursors to the Leading Harvest Standard and no nonconformances were noted at the time.
-Additionally, personnel overseeing safety and compliance were contacted for evidence requests and interviews.
+HNRG's direct operated (DO) properties span a wide variety of terrain, from the rain shadow east of the Cascades in Washington, throughout the central valley of California, to the wetlands and bogs of central Wisconsin.
+The audit was conducted in Southern California (Tulare Corona, Tulare County Line, Kern Palm, Kern Bell, and PA 15/PV3) and Washington (Kays (KHA) parcels - Dekker and Highland, and Konnowoc parcels - Riggs, etc.) regions.
+Wisconsin properties were visited in 2020 during certifications audits and no nonconformances were noted.
+Additionally, personnel overseeing safety and compliance for all regions were contacted for evidence requests and interviews.
 The properties in these regions are a representative sample of current practices in place and management decision making.
 The primary agricultural production consists of almond, pistachio, walnut, apple, grape (table and wine), and cranberry varieties.